-The Corporation's Board of Directors (Board) oversees the management of its investments and establishes investment policy.
+The Corporation's Board of Directors (Board) oversees the management of its investments and establishes its investment policy.
 The Board has delegated, to the Trust Administrator, with the concurrence of its Investment Advisory Committee, the implementation of the Trust investment policy.
 The Investment Advisory Committee advises on investment guidelines and selection of investment managers.
-The Corporation prohibits investments that jeopardize the safety of principal concept or non-profit status of the Trust.
+The Corporation prohibits investments that jeopardize the safety of the principal concept or non-profit status of the Trust.
 The Board of Trustees of the CSU adopted a resolution urging auxiliary boards that make corporate investments to issue statements of social responsibility and to follow those precepts in examining past and considering future investments.
 The Corporation's Board recognizes and accepts its social responsibility with respect to the investment of funds.
-The Board has determined that 92.5% of the total investment is based upon strategic asset allocation and the remaining 7.5% is based upon the tactical asset allocation.

-The following was the Board's adopted asset allocation policy as of June 30, 2017:
+Trust assets at June 30, 2019 are invested based upon a strategic asset allocation of 57% in equities and 43% in fixed income.
+The following was the Board's adopted asset allocation policy as of June 30, 2019:

-Asset Class Target Allocation
+Target Allocation

-Domestic Large Cap 24.5%
+Domestic Large Cap 22.0%

 Domestic Small Cap 3.5%

 Intl Large Cap 11.0%

 Intl Small Cap 1.5%

-Emerging Markets 3.5%
+Emerging Markets 4.0%

-Domestic REITs 8.0%
+Domestic REITs 10.0%

 Intl REITs 5.0%

 Domestic Fixed Income - High Quality 10.0%

 Domestic Fixed Income - Investment Grade 21.5%

 Intl Fixed Income 9.0%

 High Yield Bonds 2.5%

 Total (Excluding Tactical Strategies) 100.0%

-Tactical Strategies 7.5%